vivaria/edisonrul.ing/docs/source/cards/call-of-the-haunted.md

-# CALL OF THE HAUNTED
+# Call Of The Haunted

 > Select 1 monster from your Graveyard and Special Summon it in face-up Attack Position.
 When this card is removed from the field, destroy that monster.
 When that monster is destroyed, destroy this card.